 Changes in your sexual health are often one of the most personal and distressing signs of a hormonal imbalance.
 A dip in estrogen can lead to vaginal dryness and thinning tissues, which can make intercourse uncomfortable or even painful.
 Alongside these physical changes, many women experience a noticeable drop in their sex drive.
 This low libido isn’t just a psychological issue; it’s directly tied to hormonal shifts.
 Addressing these concerns is a key part of reclaiming your intimacy and overall quality of life.

-Our “Do I Need HRT?”
-Quiz: What to Expect
+Take Our 5-Minute “Do I Need HRT?”
+Quiz

 Taking a quiz can feel like a small step, but it’s a powerful way to check in with your body and acknowledge how you’re truly feeling.
 Think of this quiz as a guided reflection—a tool to help you organize your thoughts and symptoms before you talk with a professional.
 It’s designed to bring clarity to the changes you’re experiencing and help you see if those changes point toward a hormonal imbalance.
 This isn’t about getting a diagnosis from a webpage, but about arming yourself with information so you can have a more productive conversation about your health.